Fire breaks out in 7th, 8th floor of Labh Shrivalli building in Mumbai

 Mumbai, Dec 22: Fire broke out at Labh Shrivalli building in Vile Parle West in Mumbai on Sunday evening.
 Nearly, 8 to 10 fire tenders have reached the spot to conduct the rescue operation they are trying to douse the fire.

-Reportedly, the fire confined to 7th and 8th floor of the building.
+Reportedly, the fire confined to 7th and 8th floor of the 13-storey building.
 Many people are feared to be trapped.
+The fire was spoted at 7:10pm today.

 The cause of the fire is yet to be determined.
 No casualties reported so far.